input.list

 These suffixes are defined in the benchmark.yaml file, see here for more details.

-The same logic applies to the restraints files, in the example above the pattern for the ambiguous restraint can be defined as ambig: "ti", so the file complex1_ti.tbl will be used as the ambiguous restraint for the target complex1, complex2_ti.tbl for the target complex2, etc. See section 3.2.2 for information specific to the definition of restraints when setting up a HADDOCK3.0 run.
+The same logic applies to the restraints files: in the example above, the ambiguous restraints can be specified in the benchmark.yaml file as ambig: "ti", so the file complex1_ti.tbl will be used as the ambiguous restraint for the target complex1, complex2_ti.tbl for the target complex2, etc. See the relevant section for information specific to the definition of restraints when setting up a HADDOCK3.0 run.

 IMPORTANT: For ensembles, provide each model individually and append a number to the suffix, for example: complex1_l_u_1.pdb, complex1_l_u_2.pdb, etc.